bennadel/git-cheat-sheet/README.md

 ### I want to list the files that have been modified in the current working tree.

 By default, when you call `git diff`, you see all of the content that has been modified in the current working tree (and not yet staged).
-However, you can use the `--stat` to simply list the files that have been modified:
+However, you can use the `--stat` modifier to simply list the files that have been modified:

 ```sh
 git diff --stat
 ```

-### I want to view the changes made in a given commit.
+### I want to view the changes that were made in a given commit.

 When `show` is given a branch name, it will default to `head` - the last or most-recent commit on the given branch: